 The Cuyahoga Valley Career Center Adult Education Coordinator or School of Nursing Supervisor will provide written notification to Student Support Services if a student officially withdraws or has been dismissed from a financial aid program.
 The coordinator will provide the hours attended and the last day of attendance to Student Support Services.
 If a student withdraws unofficially, the Adult Education Coordinator or School of Nursing Supervisor will provide the letter of dismissal with the last date of attendance which is determined by the program to Student Support Services.
+The Adult Education Coordinator or School of Nursing Supervisor will determine a student has unofficially withdrawn if the student has violated the attendance policy and ceases communication.
+If a student does not attend class for 10 consecutive days, with no communication to the Adult Education Coordinator or the School of Nursing Supervisor, the student is considered to be unofficially withdrawn at the 10th day of non-attendance.
+The last day of attendance shall be the students official last day.
 Student Support Services will complete the R2T4 Clock-Hour Form.
 The Federal "Return of Title IV Financial Aid Funds" formula dictates the amount of Federal Title IV Financial Aid that must be returned to the federal government by the school and/or the student.
 The federal formula is applicable to a student receiving Federal Aid if that student's withdrawal date occurs after the point that the student was scheduled to complete more that 60% of the scheduled hours in the payment period or period of enrollment.
 The percentage of the Title IV Financial Aid to be returned is equal to the number of clock hours attended in the payment period divided by the number of hours that were scheduled.
 For example, if a student has completed 30% of the payment period, they have earned 30% of their financial aid.
 However, once a student has completed over 60% of the hours in a payment period, 100% of the financial aid awarded during that payment period has been earned.
 A post-withdrawal disbursement will be made if a student has eligibility for Title IV funds.
 The student disbursement will be made from available grant funds first then available loan funds.
 If the student is eligible for a Post-Withdrawal Disbursement of loan funds, the student will be notified by letter as soon as possible but within the thirty-day requirement.
-The student notification will include the fourteen-day response time and the explanation of PELL Grant LEU and loan balances where applicable.
+The student notification will include the fourteenday response time and the explanation of PELL Grant LEU and loan balances where applicable.
 A school must maintain written records of its post withdrawal disbursement.
-If there is a return of Title IV loan funds, the Treasurer will return the funds, they will be returned as soon as possible but no later than forty-five days from the date of withdrawal.
+If there is a return of Title IV grant funds, the Treasurer will return the funds, they will be returned as soon as possible but no later than forty-five days from the date of withdrawal.
 A Post-Withdrawal Disbursement of grant funds will be disbursed to student account within 45 days.
 NOTE: If financial funds have been released to a student because of a student disbursement on the student's account, the student may be required to repay some of the aid if the student withdraws.
 If a R2T4 calculation results in a credit balance on the student's account, it will be disbursed to the student within 14 days after the calculation.